BolajiAkerele2013/Ideas-cook/MOBILE_SETUP.md

 # Flutter Mobile App Setup Instructions

-This document provides step-by-step instructions to set up and run the Cook.ideas Flutter mobile app.
+This document provides step-by-step instructions to set up and run the Bezael.com Flutter mobile app.

 ## 📱 Complete Flutter Mobile App Created!

-I've created a comprehensive Flutter mobile application for your Cook.ideas platform with the following features:
+I've created a comprehensive Flutter mobile application for your Bezael.com platform with the following features:

 ### ✨ Key Features